A staple side dish in the South, this fried okra recipe is simple, quick, and oh-so-delicious.

-Back when I first started Southern Plate, I had an email from a reader asking if I could do a recipe for fried okra.
+Back when I first started Southern Plate, I had an email from a reader asking if I could share a fried okra recipe.
 Well, y’all know I’ll eventually get to everything and here it is!

-- Fresh or frozen okra (I am using frozen), If using fresh okra, go ahead and slice it up into bit sized pieces.
+- Fresh or frozen okra (I am using frozen okra).
+If using fresh okra, go ahead and slice it up into bite-sized pieces and well.

 - Vegetable oil

 Add buttermilk to the eggs.

 Mix them up real good.